Student Employment Policies

 Performance and Conduct

 The university expects student-workers to uphold the standards of conduct that are fundamental to the values of the university and to work according to the highest ethical standards.
-As a university student employee, you have a responsibility to respect and to support the university and co-workers.
+As a university student employee, you have a responsibility to respect and to support the university, co-workers and guests.
 Student-workers are expected to interact with faculty, staff, students, guests and residents of the Springfield community in a manner that positively reflects the university’s effort to create an environment of respect.
+All student employees are held to Wittenberg's student code of conduct and ethics in addition to any performance and behavior standards set by individual departments.

 Wittenberg University is an “at will” employer, and at any time can chose to discontinue a student’s employment.
 In most cases, the formal disciplinary process will be followed.
 Depending on the nature of the offense, an office may choose to terminate the student immediately before the student has received any other form of discipline.